hieuk09/hieuk09.github.io/_posts/2018-10-19-pragmatic-programmer-note.md

 categories: book
 ---

-There are three things that opens I try after reading this chapter:
+There are three things that I try after reading this chapter:

 - Store everything in a source version control: I find this particularly useful.
 After moving everything from my MacOS note to my daily log to a git repo, it's